 The image below demonstrates why this is necessary.

 Veterinary staff will monitor the cat until the effects of sedation of general anesthetic have worn off.

-Processing and evaluating the x-rays take time, and in some cases, the veterinarian will ask a radiologist (a veterinarian with advanced training in the interpretation of diagnostic images) to check the images to confirm diagnosis.
+Processing and evaluating the x-rays take time, and in some cases, the veterinarian will ask a radiologist (a veterinarian with advanced training in the interpretation of diagnostic images) to check the images to confirm the diagnosis.

 Are x-rays painful?